Conversion Optimization

 It’s hard to encode Google Analytics codes or add navigational links to pages with infinite scrolling.
 Online stores find it difficult to track any analytics or gain any real insights.

-Instead, eCommerce stores will need to write their own codes that will track any new content.
+Instead, eCommerce stores will need to write their own code that will track any new content.
 However, this increases costs and makes it time-consuming to maintain and test.

 A truly user-friendly footer offers closure to a shopper’s journey.
 It also works as a bottom navigation tool.